Organology

 Additional images

 The instruments above offer an intriguing puzzle.
-The Novy is represented in a group of several different Vienese-style models shown in photographs of unknown vintage and provenance.
-The alleged Staufer is in the Kunsthistorisches Museum in Vienna.
-There is also a Georg Staufer terz size guitar with a second label designating restoration by Franz Novy in the early 1900s.
+The Nowy is represented in a group of several different Vienese-style models shown in photographs of unknown vintage and provenance.
+The alleged Staufer - dated 182X - is in the Kunsthistorisches Museum in Vienna.
+There is also a Georg Staufer terz size guitar with a second label designating restoration by Franz Nowy in the early 1900s.
 Who made these two instruments with the strange 6-on-side main tuners?
+Additionally, Franz Nowy appears to have been, or become more of a factory (at least until 1950) that did many instrument repairs.

 Additional views